uga-libraries/web-aip/README.md

 UGA downloads web content using this script on a quarterly basis.

+Additional script: linux_unzip.py
+Script usage: `python linux_unzip.py aips_directory`
+Checks the zipped WARC fixity, unzips the WARC using the gunzip command, and calculates the MD5 of the unzipped WARC.
+Must be run in a Linux environment.
+Use when 7zip or other Windows zip programs have errors while unzipping the gzipped WARCs.
+It is a known bug that Windows zip programs sometimes results in errors for gzip.

-# Script usage
+# Getting Started
-`python warc_download.py date_start date_end`

-   * dates: the store date range for WARCs to be downloaded.
-   * date_start is inclusive: the download will include WARCs stored on date_start.
-   * date_end is exclusive: the download will not include WARCs stored on date_end.

-Before running the script, create a configuration.py file modeled after the configuration_template.py file.

-# Dependencies
+## Dependencies

 * Archive-It login credentials
 * Python Library: requests `pip install requests`
 * md5deep (https://github.com/jessek/hashdeep)
 * 7-Zip (Windows only) (https://www.7-zip.org/download.html)

+## Installation

+Before running the script, create a configuration.py file modeled after the configuration_template.py file.

+Script usage: `python warc_download.py date_start date_end`

+   * dates: the store date range for WARCs to be downloaded.
+   * date_start is inclusive: the download will include WARCs stored on date_start.
+   * date_end is exclusive: the download will not include WARCs stored on date_end.

-# Workflow Details
+# Workflow

 Because the script can take days to run, due to the time required to download WARCs, it often gets interrupted.
 If this happens, running the script again will cause it to restart the seed that was in-progress when the error happened and download content for all seeds that had not started yet.